Kenneth Meng

 Apollo MSR-2 mmWave Multisensor 2x

-I ordered two of these sensors to detect presence in zones in my living room/kitchen area and master bedroom/bathroom.
+I got two of these sensors to detect presence in zones in my living room/kitchen area and master bedroom/bathroom.
 The mmWave detection makes it possible to measure distance from the sensor and define 3 zones, which I use to differentiate between presence in the kitchen vs. couch/desk area and turn on different lights (I have it placed in the corner of the room on the fridge).
 This sensor is purportedly better at detecting still objects than the Apollo MTR-1 multi-target multisensor, but it tends to clear my presence once I have been still for a few minutes.
 It works better when multiple people are present.
 I increased the timeout of my automations to 10 minutes to prevent the lights from turning off when I'm still there.

 ESP8285 with IR Transmitter 2x